 Subsequently all cats get an annual booster to maintain immunity.

 Kittens are usually wormed at their first and second vaccinations at 9 and 12 weeks.
 After this the frequency of worming is very much dependent on lifestyle and in particular the frequency of hunting.
 We will work out a suitable worming interval for you based on your cat's lifestyle.

 The risk of external parasites again depends on lifestyle.
 Cats that are active outdoors are better to get regular monthly treatments but as with worming we will make a recommendation after we have got more information about your individual cat.

 All cats that go outside should be microchipped so they can be easily identified if they get lost or are brought into a veterinary clinic after a road traffic accident.
 With kittens we often do them at the same time as they are neutered while they are under the anaesthetic.

 We recommend that all cats are neutered.
 We normally neuter kittens at around 5 months of age.

-To enable us to provide the nursing staff required to perform caesarean section out-of-hours, we politely request that all owners of a pregnant pet, give the practice 2 weeks' notice of an approximate due date.
-This will enable us to supply owners with tailored advice leading up to the due date and if a caesarean is required, we would be in a better position to provide the appropriate number of staff members to perform this procedure out-with normal working hours.
+To provide us with an opportunity to discuss pregnancy, the birthing process and the potential for caesarean section with owners of pregnant pets, we suggest that all owners of a pregnant pet give the practice reasonable notice of an approximate due date.
+This will enable us to supply owners with tailored advice leading up to the due date and if a caesarean section is required, we hope that this will allow owners to be better informed regarding the procedure, the risks involved and any potential cost implications..